swift-nav/piksi_buildroot/README.md

 ## Copying data out of docker

-For speed, most buildroot data is captured in side a docker volume.
+For speed, most buildroot data is captured inside a docker volume.
 The volume keeps file access inside a docker container instead of moving the data from container to host (which is slow on many platforms, except Linux).

-The following diagram shows how Docker composes the file system layers we specify for the build container:
+The following diagram shows how Docker composes the file system layers that we specify for the build container:

 <pre>